Aether scalar tensor theory: Linear stability on Minkowski space: Linear perturbations around Minkowski space

 so setting $\det U=0$ gives the two dispersion relations

 where the scalar speed of sound is

-We notice that the 1st mode does not lead to a propagating wave but rather to a mode evolving as $\sim A_0 + B_0 t$ where $A_0$ and $B_0$ are $k$-dependent constants.
-Interestingly also, the 2nd mode is massive with the same mass as the vector mode $\vec{\beta}$.
+We notice that the first mode does not lead to a propagating wave but rather to a mode evolving as $\sim A_0 + B_0 t$ where $A_0$ and $B_0$ are $k$-dependent constants.
+Interestingly also, the second mode is massive with the same mass as the vector mode $\vec{\beta}$.

 Positivity of $c_s^2$ implies further stability conditions in addition to the ones found above for the vector modes.
 Specifically, since from \eqref{vector_constraints} we have $\lambdas>-1$, then $1 + \frac{1}{2} \KB \lambdas>0$ leading to the condition